 - Musical activities

 - Science/Sensory: In the Kindergarten program, the science and sensory area, includes all the experiences that past classrooms have offered, plus the addition of experiments.
 We encourage each child to use their mind to think ahead when asked to predict outcomes.
-Watching ice turn to water, and to estimate how long the process will take, or watching colored water climb a celery stalk, and guessing what the outcome will be, are examples of a child in kindergarten are excited to watch and have the social skills to then return home and want to show their family what they have learnt.
+Watching ice turn to water, and to estimate how long the process will take, or watching colored water climb a celery stalk, and guessing what will happen, are examples of a child in kindergarten are excited to watch and have the social skills to then return home and want to show their family what they have learnt.
 Baking day is always a favorite!
 Making cookies, muffins, and apple pie is always a delicious treat.
 Your child will love being involved in measuring, stirring and eating their goods.

 - Creative Expression: The children are encouraged to experience daily creative activities.
 The staff provides the materials needed to allow your child show their individual creativity, which raises their self-esteem.
 Children begin early printing stages.
 Their eyes will shine with pride as they see their name appear on the paper as they form the letters with their little fingers wrapped around a pencil.